spelunky-fyi/Spel2-Soundbank-Tool/README.md

 "C:\Program Files (x86)\Steam\steamapps\common\Spelunky 2\Mods\Extracted\"

 If your extracted Soundbank is not there, you can just manually copy the "soundbank.bank" file into the tool's workspace : "Spel2-Soundbank-Tool\Extracted\Soundbank\".
-After providing the Soundbank, the extraction process can begin and will take around 10 minutes in total (the .wav extractor tool is quite slow)
+After providing the Soundbank, the extraction process can begin and will take around 10 minutes in total (the .wav extractor tool is quite slow).

 When it's finished, you'll find the SFX files in "Spel2-Soundbank-Tool\Extracted\SFX\" and the MUSIC files in "Spel2-Soundbank-Tool\Extracted\MUSIC\".
 There is no override folder at the moment so you'll want to replace the sound files directly in these two folders when you need to.

 When you are done modifying the sound files you can just run Spel2_Repack.cmd !
-You can run the repack script every time you make a sound modification.
-The repack process is pretty fast, so it should take less than a minute.
+You can run the repack script every time you make a sound modification, this process is pretty fast so it should take less than a minute.

-A modified "soundbank.bank" file will finally be created in "Spel2-Soundbank-Tool\Repack\Soundbank\" You can then copy it into your favorite Spelunky 2 Override folder and repack it into the game with Modlunky2 or s2-Data
+A modified "soundbank.bank" file will finally be created in "Spel2-Soundbank-Tool\Repack\Soundbank\" You can then copy it into your favorite Spelunky 2 Override folder and repack it into the game with Modlunky2 or s2-Data.

 # External tools used in this project